Disney’s California Adventure

 Shopping

-Gone Hollywood – This Art Deco themed shop features Star Wars and Marvel merchandise.
+Gone Hollywood – This Art Deco-themed shop features Star Wars and Marvel merchandise.

 Tower Hotel Gifts – Tower of Terror merchandise.